Mikkel207/Experimental-Methods-3-scripts-and-code/README.md

 The file adfærdsanalyse.rmd indcludes the bahavioral analysis i R. Analysis included in the report, and extra analysis (including cohens d and Bayes factor) can be found.

-The file x.ipynb includes the EEG analysis, visualization and in general all relevant processing of EEG data for the experiment in Python
+The file EM2_EEG_analysis.ipynb includes the EEG analysis, visualization and in general all relevant processing of EEG data for the experiment in Python

 The file N400_analyse.m indcludes the processing and analysis of the data found in the open science project 'N400' by Kappenman et al 2020, in MATLAB.